TurgutKaan/fundamentalsOfHtml/README.md

 Some properties of html and css

-Come back ater almost a year.
+Come back after almost a year.